 This unique chicken breed is fairly new and only made its first appearance in the early 1970s.

 The Ameraucana breed of chicken is known for being ideal for rural areas due to its skittish nature.

-It doesn’t do well in suburban areas and is susceptible to stress when placed with other livestock.
+They don’t do well in busy backyards and suburban areas.
+They can be susceptible to stress when placed with other livestock.

 Many people enjoy the Ameraucana breed because of its puffy and comical cheeks, while others love the chicken’s disposition.

 The chicken’s personality aside, they are very bright and curious birds that make amazing pets.

 Lastly, they work well in multiple climates and are very versatile.